sailafs/Rakamin-KF-Analytics/README.md

-# Kimia Farma Sales Dashboard Project
+# Kimia Farma Performance Analytics Dashboard Project

 ## Introduction
 This is my final project for the Project-Based Virtual Internship as a Big Data Analytics at PT.
 Kimia Farma, Tbk (provided by Rakamin Academy).
 As a Big Data Analyst Intern, I was tasked with analyzing sales data across different branches of Kimia Farma and creating a comprehensive sales dashboard for one year using the provided raw data.